 Ecuador Compensation Laws

-Ecuador’s minimum wage increased from $386 a month to $394 a month in 2019.
-The increase was a compromise between business owners and labor groups and trade unions.
+Ecuador’s minimum wage increased to $400 a month in 2020 and remains at that rate for 2021.
 Keep in mind that Ecuador’s compensation laws require you pay employees on a semi-monthly or monthly basis on the last day of the month.
 Usually, employers pay 40% of an employee’s monthly wage in the first half of the month and 60% at the end of the month.

 Guaranteed Benefits in the Country